 3 Virtually every direct primary care clinic in the country has chosen an even simpler path when using age only to establish a variable, usage-anticipation- component for its monthly fee DPC schedule.

 4 The employees who chose Nextera’s direct care had, on average, historical prior claims that were 30% less than those who declined direct primary care.
+Interestingly, Nextera sought to rely on a “difference in difference” analysis, but intertemporal claim comparisons of that sort fail if, for example, the declining groups higher “pre” claims can be accounted for by intractable chronic conditions, something that seems entirely likely.

-5 At the moment of commencement of DPC Summit 2020, a least ten such studies employer option DPC have been publicized.
+5 At the moment of commencement of DPC Summit 2020, a least ten such studies of employer option DPC have been publicized.
 At least one additional study seems likely to appear on July 18, 2020.
 I wonder if the study results reported will include a comparison of the average age of the two cohorts.